Longfields-Davidson Heights Secondary School

 Longfields-Davidson Heights Secondary School is a public school in Barrhaven, a suburb of Ottawa, Ontario, Canada.
 It was founded in 2009.

 Faculty

 The school opened in September 2009 providing services for grades 7 to 12.
-The staff has grown to over 150 and the student population exceeds 2250.
+The staff has grown to over 150 and has a student population of 2250.
 In 2013, it was announced that Longfields would be receiving a 15.2 million dollar expansion to accommodate for the growing student population.